owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

  sudo -u www-data php occ dav:migrate-calendars [user]

-See `ownCloud 9.0 - calendar migration analysis <http://morrisjobke.de/2016/03/07/ownCloud-9.0-calendar-migration-analysis/>`_ for help with troubleshooting and reporting problems.

 ``dav:sync-birthday-calendar`` adds all birthdays to your calendar from address books shared with you.
 This example syncs to your calendar from user ``bernie``: